 Eye For Film >> Festivals >> A-Z >> Abertoir >> 2018

-Wales' number one horror festival is back for another spooktastic November with Friday The 13th director Sean S Cunningham as its special guest and a selection of scary films that's guaranteed to please.
-This year's big focus is on classic slasher movies but it also features some of the most highly acclaimed horror films found on the festival circuit this year.
+Wales' number one horror festival returned in 2018 for another spooktastic November with Friday The 13th director Sean S Cunningham as its special guest and a selection of scary films that was guaranteed to please.
+Its big focus was on classic slasher movies but it also featured some of the most highly acclaimed horror films found on the festival circuit that year.

-The festival runs from 13 to 18 November.
+The festival ran from 13 to 18 November.

 View previous years coverage of the Abertoir festival:

 Shooting a zombie movie in one take is harder than you think...

 On the Western frontier of the United States of America in the late 1800s, a plains-woman is driven mad by the harshness and isolation of the untamed land.